sahilbakoru/sahilbakoru/README.md

 Why don’t we?

-Propokov’s answer is “software engineers aren’t taking pride in their work.”
-There’s some truth to that.
+Propokov’s answer is ***“software engineers aren’t taking pride in their work.”*** There’s some truth to that.
 But I strongly believe it’s the natural human state to work hard and make excellent things, and we only fail to do so when something repeatedly stops us.
 So instead of relying on the myth of laziness to explain slow and buggy software, we should be asking “what widespread forces and incentives are creating an environment where it’s hard for software engineers to do their best work?”

-I have a few answers to that.
+*I have a few answers to that.*

 ## Speed is a feature, reliability is nothing
 Software is envisioned by engineers as networks of interacting components, inputs, and outputs.
 This model is both accurate and useful.
 However, it’s not the way software is packaged, marketed, or sold.
 To businesspeople and customers, software is a list of features.

 Take an inventory management app as an example.
 Its marketing materials will consist of several high-res stock photos, a bold color palette, and statements like the following:

-Tracks inventory across multiple warehouses
+* Tracks inventory across multiple warehouses

-Integrates with Delivery Pro, Supply Chain Plus, and Super Point-of-Sale systems Weekly and monthly reporting at multiple levels Fine-grained access and security controls
+* Integrates with Delivery Pro, Supply Chain Plus, and Super Point-of-Sale systems

+* Weekly and monthly reporting at multiple levels

+* Fine-grained access and security controls

-Instant updates across all terminals
+* Instant updates across all terminals

-Runs on Windows, MacOS, and Linux
+* Runs on Windows, MacOS, and Linux.

 These are falsifiable statements; either the software does these things or it does not.
 They can all be proven in a one-hour product demo.
 And only one deals with speed.
 The software may in fact be very slow, taking several seconds to respond to a button click, without making the “instant updates” claim a lie.

 We can all agree that speed affects a user’s entire experience of an app.
 It’s an important marker of quality.
 But it’s difficult to sell.
 If you spend your time optimizing a core process while your competitor develops a new type of report, you’ll lose eight of your next ten sales over it.
 If you poll your existing customers about what you should work on next, they’re going to ask for features, not speed—unless the software is so slow it borders on unusable.
 And god forbid any red-blooded board of directors would allow the company to take a six-month detour from its product roadmap to work on technical debt.
 The pressure is always on us to build features, features, features.